fabioesilveira/Back-end-FAST-FUEL/README.md

 Authenticate a user and return a JWT token.

 GET /users/admin
-Retrieve all users, including admins (admin only).
+Retrieve all users, including administrators (admin only).

 GET /users
 Retrieve all normal users (admin only).

 GET /users/:id
 Retrieve details for a specific user.
+Users can access their own information, while administrators can access any user.

 DELETE /users/removeUser
-Delete the currently authenticated user account.
+Delete the currently authenticated user's account.

 PUT /users/:id/password
-Update a user password (admin only).
+Update a user's password (admin only).

+Authentication and security features:

+- JSON Web Token (JWT) authentication
+- Password hashing using bcrypt
+- Protected routes using middleware
+- Role-based authorization for administrators
+- Self-access restrictions for user information

 ---

 ### Contact Messages

 GET /contact-us
-Retrieve all contact messages.
+Retrieve all contact messages (admin only).

 GET /contact-us/:id
-Retrieve a specific contact message.
+Retrieve a specific contact message (admin only).

 POST /contact-us
 Create a new contact message.

 PATCH /contact-us/:id/reply
-Mark a contact message as replied.
+Mark a contact message as replied (admin only).

+The Contact Messages system allows customers to send questions, feedback, and support requests directly to the restaurant.

+Messages are stored in the database and can be managed by administrators through protected routes.

 ---